rrra/www/content/post/2018/new-part-95-rules-published-in-the-federal-register.md

 or *Bubble Pack*, transceivers with an Effective Radiated Power (ERP) of 2 watts, or less, as FRS devices.
-This re-classification, in conjunction with other changes to Part 95B, authorizes the license free use of these low power transceivers on all built channels (1--22) and increased the power on certain FRS channels from 0.5 to 2 watts ERP.
+This re-classification, in conjunction with other changes to Part 95B, authorizes the license free use of these low power transceivers on all built in channels (1--22) and increased the power on certain FRS channels from 0.5 to 2 watts ERP.

 Although